Now, what I was going to say, that the Medicaid, sorry, Medicare under Obamacare is now going to start doing sex change operations is the point.

 But it's not.

-And I guess they're now a civil right.
+I guess they're now a civil right.

-Sex change operations are a uh civil right.
+Sex change operations are a civil right.

 I have to tell you, it freaks me out that Vladimir Putin is saying things I agree with.

-The Russian president has opposed the adoption of Russian orphans by lesbian gay bisexual, transgender, foreign couples, and has instructed the government and the Supreme Court there to prepare changes to existing law before July 1st.
+The Russian president has opposed the adoption of Russian orphans by lesbian, gay, bisexual, transgender, foreign couples, and has instructed the government and the Supreme Court there to prepare changes to existing law before July 1st.

 He tells their Supreme Court what to do.

-Now, stop and think of this.
+Now, just like here, now, stop and think of this.

-Is that back in the day when I was growing up in the 60s and 70s and the 50s, the left in this country loved the Russians.
+You know what I find ironic about this is that back when I was growing up in the 60s and 70s and the 50s, the left in this country loved the Russians.

 The Soviet Union was where all the freedom was.